 What’s not to love about Singapore’s original Indie ‘hood?
-It’s got everything you’d want; from hole-in-the-wall boutiques to hip cafes, cool bars, and restaurants.
+It has everything you want, from hole-in-the-wall boutiques to hip food spots.

 Before Tiong Bahru, there was Haji Lane – Singapore’s original indie neighbourhood.
-This buzzing, all-hours enclave in eclectic Kampong Glam is peppered with cool boutiques, bars, cafés, and restaurants that rank high on the hip factor – and not to forget those beautiful murals.
-It’s no wonder we keep coming back to one of our favourite neighbourhoods.
-We’ve shared the best spots in Haji Lane and around the corner in Bali Lane, Arab Street and Beach Road for even more good times…
+This buzzing, all-hours enclave in eclectic Kampong Glam is peppered with cool boutiques, bars, cafes and restaurants that rank high on the hip factor – and let’s not forget the street art.
+It’s no wonder we keep coming back to one of our favourite ‘hoods.
+Here are the best food spots, shops and hidden gems in Haji Lane and around the corner in Bali Lane, Arab Street and Beach Road for more good times…

-From the get-go it’s obvious that Juice Clinic is not your average juice bar.
+From the get-go, it’s obvious that Juice Clinic isn’t your average juice bar.
 One look at the pop art-inspired graffiti storefront and you’ll see why.
-Whether you’re in the mood for coffee or a green juice; lamb chops or a slice of rainbow cheesecake, Juice Clinic has it all.
+Whether you’re in the mood for coffee or a green juice, lamb chops or a slice of rainbow cheesecake, Juice Clinic has it all.

 Juice Clinic, 27-29 Haji Lane, Singapore 189222

 Once you’ve tried the freshly-baked pita bread (perfectly created with a 700-year-old recipe) paired with hummus, baba ganoush, tahini and falafel base dips, there’s no turning back.
 In fact, we always make a quick takeout trip whenever we’re in the hood.
-Tip: They usually run out by the evening so best to go early!
+Tip: the kitchen usually runs out by evening so it’s best to go early!

 Pita Bakery, 29 Bali Lane, Singapore 189865

-We’ve all had moments at the bar when we just can’t pick a drink that’ll satisfy our taste buds.
+We’ve all had moments at the bar when we just can’t pick a drink that’ll satisfy us.
 You won’t have that problem here ‘cos there’s no menu.
 Yup, the bartenders at Bar Stories will craft a cocktail according to your mood and from experience, they hit the mark all the time.
-The bespoke concoctions are not just served in a mere rock glass.
-They do not skimp on theatrics – from incorporating dry ice to vibrant plating, it’s best you whip out your phones to capture it all.
+The bespoke concoctions aren’t just served in a mere rock glass.
+They don’t skimp on theatrics – from incorporating dry ice to vibrant plating, it’s best you whip out your phones to capture it all.

 Bar Stories, 55-57A Haji Lane, Singapore 189248

 Eat, drink and be jolly at Limaa, an Instagram-worthy cafe that serves up a healthy alternative if you’ve been a little naughty with your diet.
 Before you grunt over the idea of salads or tumeric shots, think again.
-Treat yourselves to stewed beef with gooey eggs, gluten-free nachos and pastas sans the calories.
-Or cool down with a glass of fresh fruit juice or an Acai smoothie parfait if you’re feeling peckish.
+Treat yourselves to stewed beef with gooey eggs, protein bento and pastas sans the calories.
+They also have recovery meals and confinement meal plans that are definitely worth checking out if you’re feeling under the weather.

 Limaa, 51 Haji Lane, Singapore 189244

-In case you didn’t know, Blanco Court’s legendary prawn noodles can now be found at Beach Road.
-We had a bowl ourselves and it’s one of the best we’ve had.
+In case you didn’t know, Blanco Court’s legendary prawn noodles are now at Beach Road.
+We tried it ourselves and it’s one of the best we’ve had.
 Dig into this bowl of yellow (you can pick bee hoon or a mix of both) noodles topped with pork lard, fried shallots and a generous serving of succulent prawns.
 And that brown stock?
 Light, fragrant and warms you up in all the right places.
 Add some chilli padi for an extra punch.